 Getting the new hire on his job at the earliest provides a sense of ownership.
 Even if it is a small task, it is good to start the employee on a job on the first day.
 This helps them get focused and gets them to start contributing to the team.
 Communicating expectations, and providing a means of feedback and response will help build confidence.

-Provide the new hire with clear expectations and goals.
+Provide new hires with clear expectations and goals.
 Get into the details, and help clarify their doubts should there be any grey areas.
 Let them know you are committed to their development and career within the organization.
-Take them through how they can grow, how they can build themselves and the company’s interest in developing its talent pool.
+Take them through how they can grow, how they can build themselves, and the company’s interest in developing its talent pool.

 Feedback from new hires, at regular intervals, helps to improve on the existing onboarding system.
-An effective onboarding process is key to building a talent pool, retaining talent and increasing productivity.
+An effective onboarding process is a key to building a talent pool, retaining talent, and increasing productivity.